 Here’s more from wikipedia.
 “The word derives from the Italian burlesco, which, in turn, is derived from the Italian burla – a joke, ridicule or mockery” Burlesque overlaps in meaning with caricature, parody and travesty, and, in its theatrical sense, with extravaganza, as presented during the Victorian era.
 A later use of the term, particularly in the United States, refers to performances in a variety show format.
 These were popular from the 1860s to the 1940s, often in cabarets and clubs, as well as theatres, and featured bawdy comedy and female striptease.”

 That’s burlesque by its most basic and history definition.

-- A grotesque imitation of the dignified or pathetic or serious and comic elements were juxtaposed or combined to achieve a grotesque effect.
+- A grotesque imitation of the dignified or pathetic or serious and comic elements was juxtaposed or combined to achieve a grotesque effect.

 - “Victorian burlesque, sometimes known as “travesty” or “extravaganza“, was popular in London theatres between the 1830s and the 1890s.
 It took the form of musical theatre parody in which a well-known opera, play or ballet was adapted into a broad comic play, usually a musical play, often risqué in style, mocking the theatrical and musical conventions and styles of the original work.
 The comedy often stemmed from the incongruity and absurdity of the classical subjects, with realistic historical dress and settings, being juxtaposed with the modern activities portrayed by the actors.”
 This is why you see the costume silhouettes within burlesque, they were traditional to their specific era in time.
 They wore the dress of who they were mocking.